Lab 1 In-Class: Introduction to Java

-- In Firefox we need to change one of the settings so you
+- Also, in Firefox we need to change one of the settings so you

 can save files to your directory.
 Click the edit option on the

-- Now, in your xterm window use the shell commands you learned last week
+- Now, in your xterm window use the shell commands you learned in

-to go to the Labs subdirectory of your cs120 directory and create
+Lab 0 to go to the labs subdirectory of your cs120 directory and create

-done this, the Labs directory will have two subdirectories -- lab0 and lab1).
+done this the labs directory will have two subdirectories -- lab0

 - Change into the lab1 subdirectory.

-The following instructions lead you through the process of
+The following instructions lead you through writing and modifying

 Traditionally the first program a computer scientist